History of Corcoran Gallery of Art and Corcoran College of Art + Design

 The Board approves plans and construction for the Clark Wing, designed by architect Charles A. Platt.

 March 10: The formal opening of the Clark Wing takes place, with President Coolidge and the Clark family in attendance.

 The Clark family donates a $400,000 endowment for upkeep and maintenance of the Clark Collection and Wing.

-Corcoran affiliates with BA/MFA program at George Washington University.
-Program maintained for 35 years.
+The Corcoran affiliates with BA/MFA program at George Washington University; the program is maintained for 35 years.